Campus-Castolo/m158/projectdocumentation/project-steps.md

 ### 5. Migration Process:
 - Document step-by-step procedures for migrating the database, themes, plugins, and media files.
 - Address potential issues and create contingency plans.
+- Make a graphic to represent the migration progress (rough)

 ### 6. Theme and Plugin Compatibility:
 - Check and update themes and plugins for compatibility with the new WordPress version.